SOSC 198 Special Topics 1-3 Units

 Typically Offered: Fall and spring

 Analysis of the basic philosophical foundations of the social sciences, focusing on the nature of humans, the nature of society, social science as a science, and the role of the social scientist.
-Various paradigms which deal with these issues will be studied.
+Various paradigms which deal with these issues are studied.
 Required for all Social Science majors.
 3 hours seminar.
 (009090)

 Grade Basis: Graded